-- There are 11,587,273 shares subject to outstanding options, with a weighted average exercise price of \$23.75 per share and average years remaining outstanding of 4.61 years. - There are a total of 1,563,342 shares subject to outstanding contingent stock performance awards (reflecting such awards at their target share numbers), and 71,287 shares subject to outstanding restricted stock units which have not vested.

-Only approximately 1,989,631 shares remained available for future awards under the 2003 Plan, which is the Company's only plan allowing for the current grant of equity awards.
+- There are 15,033,797 shares subject to outstanding options, with a weighted average exercise price of \$24.87 per share and average years remaining outstanding of 4.74 years. - There are a total of 1,788,930 shares subject to outstanding contingent stock performance awards (reflecting such awards at their target share numbers), and 69,287 shares subject to outstanding restricted stock units which have not vested. - Only approximately 2,126,284 shares remained available for future awards under the 2003 Plan, which is the Company's only plan allowing for the current grant of equity awards. - Of the 2,126,284 shares remaining available for future awards under the 2003 Plan, only 682,816 shares were available for use as Full-Value Awards.

-As such, if the Amendments are not approved, the Company will not have sufficient shares to make even one more year's worth of equity grants, assuming grant practices consistent with prior years under the 2003 Plan.
+As such, if the Amendments are not approved, the Company will not have sufficient shares to make even its projected annual equity grants for fiscal 2011, assuming grant practices consistent with prior years under the 2003 Plan.
 The 2003 Plan is the only plan the Company has in place which provides for the grant of equity awards to employees and directors.
+As such, to enable the Company to continue to provide equity compensation to its officers, other key employees and directors the Company is requesting that the shareholders approve the Amendments adding shares to the total authorized shares under the 2003 Plan and increasing the number of shares which may be granted subject to Full-Value Awards under the 2003 Plan.